10 Snake Species Native To Zimbabwe

 Source: public domain

 The common purple glossed snake (Amblyodipsas polylepis) is a fossorial burrower which usually only appears after heavy rains, sometimes under leaf litter near farms or a mango tree.
-This snake isn’t the fastest, or most venomous, but it might be one of the shiniest.
-It also has an iridescent sheen, reflecting back colours of the rainbow, like the sunbeam snake of Thailand.
+This snake isn’t the fastest or most venomous in Zimbabwe, but it might be one of the shiniest.
+It also has an iridescent sheen, reflecting back the colours of the rainbow, like the sunbeam snake of Thailand.

 Purple glossed snakes mainly prey on another underground family: the worm lizards, legless reptiles which look like snakes themselves.
 Species confirmed in their diet include Monopeltis luandae, Anchieta’s worm lizard, and Zygaspis violacea.